 Autogenic training practice brings on what cardiologist, Dr Herbert Benson, called the "Relaxation Response".
 It is often referred to as the western world's form of meditation, appealing to those who are less interested in the religious and cultural aspects of traditional meditation but still wish to obtain the benefits.

 Building on these insights, the next goal for Schultz was to find a way of achieving a similar state to hypnosis, without actually hypnotising the patient.
 After trialling a number of methods, he found the most effective way was to direct attention to the body using passive concentration and a verbal formula.
 Schultz published these findings in his 1912 research paper Autogenic Organ Exercises.
 After additional years of research and training, Schultz published the first edition of Autogenic Therapy in 1932.
-It explained the clinical application of the six standard autogenic formula which are widely used throughout the world today.
+It explained the clinical application of the six standard autogenic formulas which are widely used throughout the world today.